What is Search Ad Copy? 7 Tips to Improve Ad Copy

 Poor ad copy typically translates into a low-quality score, poor bidding performance, low impressions and a poor CTR to boot, so it’s important that digital marketers take the time to write amazing ad copy and test it thoroughly to make sure it appeals to the target audience.

-7 Tips to Improve Your Ad Copy in 2021
+7 Tips to Improve Your Ad Copy

 Understand Space Limitations